Leadership and Program Oversight

 Our program has over 30 faculty members with a wide variety of expertise, including but not limited to clinical preventive medicine, public health leadership, infectious disease, and epidemiology.

 Elizabeth Howard MD, MPH serves as the program director for the Preventive Medicine Residency Program at the Texas Department of State Health Services.
 She is board certified in Preventive Medicine and Pediatrics.

 Dr. Howard grew up in New Orleans and stayed in the city to complete her undergraduate studies at Tulane University.
-She received her medical degree from Meharry Medical College in Nashville, TN and completed pediatric residency training here in Austin at Dell Children’s Medical Center in 2012.
+She received her medical degree from Meharry Medical College in Nashville, TN, and completed pediatric residency training here in Austin at Dell Children’s Medical Center in 2012.
 After working as a pediatrician for several years at a Federally Qualified Health Center and receiving a certificate in Maternal and Child Health at the UT Health School of Public Health, she sought to further her knowledge and training in public health.
-She obtained a Master in Public Health and completed the Preventive Medicine Residency at Mount Sinai in New York City (NYC) where she also served as Chief Resident.
-As part of her training, she spent 1 year working at the NYC Department of Health and Mental Hygiene with the Division of Family and Child Health on program planning.
+She obtained a master's in public health and completed the Preventive Medicine Residency at Mount Sinai in New York City (NYC) where she also served as Chief Resident.
+As part of her training, she spent a year working at the NYC Department of Health and Mental Hygiene with the Division of Family and Child Health on program planning.

 Since returning to Austin, aside from her responsibilities within the program, Dr. Howard continues to stay involved in clinical medicine in the Austin community.
 She is also a member of the American College of Preventive Medicine and the Texas Pediatric Society where she serves as co-chair for the nutrition and health committee.